Search Filters

 Knee Laxities Correlates with In-Vivo Tibio-Femoral Kinematics During Single-Leg Squat in ACL Deficient Patients: An Evaluation with Surgical Navigation and Dynamic RSA

-Stefano Zaffagnini, MD, Prof., ITALY Alberto Grassi, PhD, ITALY Umberto Cardinale, MD, ITALY Luca Macchiarola, MD, ITALY Laura Bragonzoni, Prof., ITALY Marco Bontempi, ITALY
+Stefano Zaffagnini, MD, Prof., ITALY Alberto Grassi, PhD, ITALY Umberto Cardinale, MD, ITALY Luca Macchiarola, MD, ITALY Laura Bragonzoni, Prof., ITALY Marco Bontempi, PhD, ITALY

 Istituto Ortopedico Rizzoli, Bologna, ITALY